apache/couchdb-documentation/src/api/ddoc/views.rst

 .. note::
     The response never includes a bookmark if the ``"group_field"`` parameter is included in the search query.
-For more information, see :ref:`query-parameters <api/ddoc/view>`.
+    See :ref:`group_field parameter <api/ddoc/view/query_parameters>`.

 .. note::
     The ``group_field``, ``group_limit``, and ``group_sort`` options